 The holy place

-The building was divided into two sections, the first was named the holy, and the second the most holy.
+The sancturay was divided into two sections.
+The first was named the holy, and the second the most holy.
 A thick veil, divided the two rooms.
-Light was produced by a pure golden seven-branched candlestick in the first apartment.
+The light was produced by a pure golden seven-branched candlestick in the first apartment.
 In the holy place there were three articles of furniture: the table of shewbread, the candlestick, and the altar of incense.
 The table of shewbread was at the right and the candlestick to the left.
-On the table were the cakes of shewbread, arranged in two piles of six each.
+And on the table, there were the cakes of shewbread, arranged in two piles of six each.

 In the Holy place, the most important article was the altar of incense.
 It was about 2 ft.
 11 in. in height, and the top 1 ft.
 51/2 in. square (88.9 by 44.45 by 44.45 cm.).
 The altar was covered with gold.
 On it, the priest placed the coals of fire from the altar of burnt offering, and also the incense.
 The incense filled the first apartment and entered the most holy place from above the veil.

 The most holy place

 In the second apartment or the most holy place, there was only the ark of the covenant.
 It was a chest about 3 ft.
 8 in. long, 2 ft.
 2 in. wide and high.
 The cover of the ark was called the mercy seat, where the atonement was made on the Day of Atonement.
 Inside the ark there laid the Ten Commandments on two table of stone written with God’s own finger.
 On top of the mercy seat were two cherubim of gold and where God communicated with His people (Ex.
 25:22).

 The outer court

 In the court outside the tent was the laver.
 It was a large basin made of bronze, containing water.
 In this laver the priests were to wash their hands and feet before entering the sanctuary or begin their service (Ex.
 30:17-21; 38:8).